 WZ: Windfoiling has really taken off in the last couple of years.
 How do you see the evolution of the sport going forward?
-Is it just a just a fad or a real revolution of modern windsurfing?
+Is it just a fad or a real revolution of modern windsurfing?

 AW: I think it’s gonna be a hype for the real windsurfing addicts.
 Now you don’t have to wait for the wind to pick up or to drive far away to find the wind.
 Now, you can have fun in less windy places.
 The only trick is to create the right equipment for an affordable price so that more people can enjoy this branch of windsurfing.

 WZ: Guys like Balz Müller are pushing the limits of the foils.
 What do you think of freestyle foiling?
 Is that something you are playing with?

 AW: Balz is a crazy guy and yes, I’m radical too!
 But freestyle foiling is going to be too dangerous when in competition-mode, or at least the riders will need to wear full safety gear on the water, haha.